Hong Kong asset manager Value Partners ends stake sale talks with HNA - sources

-HONG KONG (Reuters) - Hong Kong-listed asset manager Value Partners Group Ltd (0806.HK) has ended talks to sell a stake in the company to Chinese conglomerate HNA Group, said people familiar with the situation.
+HONG KONG, Jan 5 (Reuters) - Hong Kong-listed asset manager Value Partners Group Ltd has ended talks to sell a stake in the company to Chinese conglomerate HNA Group, said people familiar with the situation.

 Value Partners said in an exchange filing late on Thursday two of its main shareholders had ended talks with a “potential offeror” for selling a stake in the company.
 It did not name the company it was in talks with for the stake sale.